Vision-language model: History

-Starting in 2022, a plethora of VLM architectures have been proposed, based on similar design philosophies (elaborated below).
+Starting in 2022, many VLM architectures have been proposed, based on similar design philosophies (elaborated below).
 These included Google DeepMind's proprietary Flamingo and an open-source variant, LLaVA, SalesForce's InstructBLIP, Microsoft's Kosmos, KAUST's MiniGPT-4 and others.
 All these merged a separately trained CLIP-like image encoder, an off-the-shelf large language model (LLM) for text encoding, stitched together using specialized components.
 The resulting joint system was trained on curated datasets.

 The release of GPT-4V in 2023 marked the emergence of highly-impactful commercial applications.
 This was quickly followed by other systems mentioned above (including Google’s Gemini, Anthropic’s Claude 3 Opus, and Microsoft’s Copilot with Vision).
 These applications are substantially more powerful for general-purpose assignments, typically containing substantially more parameters, trained on massive datasets, requiring enormous compute power.
 Their architectures have not been disclosed.

+Since 2024, a new generation of open-source VLMs has substantially narrowed the gap with proprietary systems.
+The InternVL series, developed by Shanghai AI Laboratory, scaled the vision encoder to six billion parameters (InternViT-6B); its foundational paper was presented as an oral presentation at CVPR 2024, and successive versions progressively closed the performance gap with commercial models.
+InternVL2.5, released in December 2024, was the first open-source multimodal model to surpass 70 percent on the MMMU benchmark, a result comparable to leading closed-source models of the time such as GPT-4o.
+InternVL3.5, released in 2025, introduced a cascade reinforcement learning framework and a visual resolution router for more efficient inference, and its flagship 241-billion-parameter model achieved state-of-the-art results among open-source models.
+Another trend has been "reasoning" VLMs trained with reinforcement learning to produce explicit chains of thought, exemplified by Zhipu AI's open-source GLM-4.5V (2025), which achieved state-of-the-art performance among similarly sized open-source models across 42 public benchmarks.

 Architecture

 The input to VLMs consists of vision elements (images and videos) and text.
 The output is typically corresponding text.
 Generative models, which also generate vision elements (e.g., DALL-E), are beyond the scope of this article.

 Below is a description of a few representative models, for whom the architecture is known.
 Commercial VLMs like GPT-4V, whose designs were not publicly disclosed, are likely based on similar concepts.